sahmed85/SmartSecuritySystem/README.md

 ```
 It also assumes that the Python Package Installer (pip) is installed.
 It also assumes that you have a AWS account setup and ready to create cloud resources on.
 ### Mbed
+The Mbed should be connected to the computer to flash code to it.
+The code, which is found in the Mbed folder can be compiled in the Mbed cloud compiler.
+To interface with the touch keypad, this code this [library](https://os.mbed.com/users/4180_1/code/MPR121_Demo/) was utilized.
 ### Raspberry Pi
 To run our project, OpenCV and AWS SDK must be installed on the Rpi.
 The steps below show the methods used to install and build these libraries:
 #### OpenCV: